gatsbyjs/gatsby/packages/gatsby-image/README.md

 | `position`           | `string`        | Defaults to `relative`.
 Pass in `absolute` to make the component `absolute` positioned |
 | `backgroundColor` | `string|bool`   | Set a colored background placeholder.
 If true, uses "lightgray" for the color.
 You can also pass in any valid color string. |

+## Some other stuff to be aware of

+* If you want to set `display: none;` on a component using a `resolutions` prop, you need to also pass in to the style prop `{ display: 'inherit' }`.* Images don't load until JavaScript is loaded.
+Gatsby's automatic code splitting generally makes this fine but if images seem slow coming in on a page, check how much JavaScript is being loaded there.